Our Commitments

 Linen

-Flax is, historically speaking, the oldest fiber in the world; it was discovered in Dzudzuana Cave, Georgia (36,000 years ago).
-It only grows in temperate regions near the sea (like Flanders and northern France).
-It is a plant that does not require much water and whose production process consumes very little energy.
+Linen is, from a historical perspective, the oldest fiber in the world, discovered in Dzudzuana Cave, Georgia (36,000 years ago).
+It only grows in temperate regions close to the sea, such as Flanders and northern France.
+It is a plant that does not require much water, and its production process consumes very little energy.

 Tencel

-Tencel is a fiber derived from wood cellulose.
-Obtained from the bark of deciduous trees with a high regeneration capacity, its production requires very little water.
-Often used as an alternative to silk for its soft feel and elasticity, it is a durable material that absorbs a lot of water.
-Garments made from Tencel dry quickly and help regulate perspiration, making it an ideal choice for clothing worn next to the skin.
+Tencel is a fiber made from wood pulp, obtained from deciduous trees with a high regeneration capacity.
+Its manufacturing requires very little water.
+Highly breathable, often used as an alternative to silk for its soft feel and elasticity, it is a resistant material that absorbs moisture, dries quickly, and helps regulate perspiration.
+An ideal choice for garments worn directly against the skin.

 03.